qwertyquerty/pypresence/README.md

 > **NOTE**: You need an **authorized app** to do anything besides rich presence!

+> You can view our new (currently WIP) docs at [https://qwertyquerty.github.io/pypresence](https://qwertyquerty.github.io/pypresence/html/index.html)

 ## Recent Notable Changes

 **3.1.0** Python 3.5 is now supported